bu-ist/sample-plugin/README.md

 1. `brew tap codeclimate/formulae`
 1. `brew install codeclimate`

+#### Alternative Approach

+If on Windows or another operating system, run the following commands:

+1. `curl -L https://github.com/codeclimate/codeclimate/archive/master.tar.gz | tar xvz`
+1. `cd codeclimate-* && sudo make install`

+### Example commands

 Now you should have the `codeclimate` command available.
 Test it by running `codeclimate version`.

 A list of commands is available on the [Code Climate GitHub page](https://github.com/codeclimate/codeclimate/#commands).

-### Example commands

-The following commands can be run in the root of your repository:
+The following commands can be run in the root of your repository:o

 #### Analyze the entire repo